Fl4gu1z0wsky/CEH/README.md

 **Web Parameter Tampering** - It is based on manipulating parameters exchanged between client and server to modify application data, such as user credentials and permissions, price and quantity of products, etc.

 **CRLF** - Carriage Return and Line Feed - Exploits occur when an attacker is able to inject a CRLF sequence into an HTTP stream.
 By introducing this unexpected CRLF injection, the attacker is able to maliciously exploit CRLF vulnerabilities in order to manipulate the web application's functions.

+**CRIME** - Compression Ratio Info-leak Made Easy - It is a security exploit against secret web cookies over connections using the HTTPS and SPDY protocols that also use data compression when used to recover the content of secret authentication cookies, it allows an attacker to perform session hijacking on an authenticated web session (CVE-2012-4929).

+**Digital signature** - The individual who creates the digital signature uses a private key to encrypt signature-related data, while the only way to decrypt that data is with the signer's public key.

 ### USB